 1. Choose your blog niche.

-You’ll want to choose a name for your blog that is aligned with your niche, makes sense, and immediately lets readers know what your blog is about.
+Once you know your niche, you can choose a name for your blog that is aligned with your niche and immediately lets readers know what your blog is about.

 2. Research your competitors.